Garrett Mason: Professional career

 Outside of politics, Mason has been active in business and media.
 He founded Dirigo Public Affairs, a public relations and crisis management firm, and has worked with clients across New England.

 He has also been involved in real estate development and other entrepreneurial ventures.

-In addition, Mason appears as a conservative political commentator on WCSH 6, Maine’s NBC affiliate, where he provides analysis on state and national politics.
+In addition, Mason appears as a conservative political commentator on News Center Maine, Maine’s NBC affiliate, where he provides analysis on state and national politics.

 Family

 Mason's mother Gina Mason and their cousin Dale J. Crafts also served in the Maine Legislature.
 After his mother died in September 2017, his father Rick Mason won a special election to fill her vacant seat.